harryKBC/harryKBC/README.md

 - 👀 I’m interested in backend Programming
 - 🌱 I’m currently learning Java, C, Swift, Python, SQL
 - 💞️ I’m looking to collaborate on any kind of backend internship program
-- 📫 How to reach me you can reach me at harrison.kinbacher@gmail.com

 <!---
 harryKBC/harryKBC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.